OpenTermsArchive/contrib-versions/Blogspot/Privacy Policy.md

 *   Google Hangouts, for making domestic and international calls
 *   Google Voice, for making calls, sending text messages, and managing voicemail
-*   Project Fi, for a phone plan
+*   Google Fi, for a phone plan

 Sensor data from your device